MOstrowka/GitHub-Activity-Tracker-CLI/README.md

 ## Project URL

-For more details about this project, visit the [Task Tracker Project Page](https://roadmap.sh/projects/task-tracker).
+For more details about this project, visit the [Github User Activity Project Page](https://roadmap.sh/projects/github-user-activity).